mobilecoinofficial/developer-portal/Content/Overview/0002_How to Use MobileCoin/0001_Mobile.md

 ---
-title: Beta Test the Mobile App
+title: Become a Beta Tester
 ---
 ## Get the Mobile App (BETA)
 If you are trying to download the mobile app, follow these instructions using your mobile phone.
 The mobile app is currently only available as a beta version for iOS and Android.